offbyone/ideas/content/old/general-thoughts/disappointment.md

+---
-Title: Disappointment
+title: Disappointment
+slug: disappointment
-date: 2004-02-20 08:58
+date: "2004-02-20 08:58"
+category: General Thoughts
+tags:
+  - disappointment
+  - memory lane
+  - primitive superstition
+  - religion
 author: offby1
-category: General Thoughts
-tags: disappointment, memory lane, primitive superstition, religion
-slug: disappointment
 status: draft
+---
 I had a peculiarly disappointing day yesterday.
 Not the whole day, but a part of it really shook my faith in the ability of people to grow in a positive direction.

 I took a bit of time to look up one of my old classmates, call him D for the sake of anonymity.
 D was one of the people that i attended school with from the beginning through to grad, and I remember always having a fair amount of respect for his native intelligence.
 We were never great friends, but he wasn't one of my principal tormentors either.